 BAOlab is an image processing package written in C that should run on nearly any UNIX system with just the standard C libraries.
 It reads and writes images in standard FITS format; 16- and 32-bit integer as well as 32-bit floating-point formats are supported.
 Multi-extension FITS files are currently not supported.
 Among its tools are ishape for size measurements of compact sources, mksynth for generating synthetic images consisting of a background signal including Poisson noise and a number of pointlike sources, imconvol for convolving two images (a “source” and a “kernel”) with each other using fast fourier transforms (FFTs) and storing the output as a new image, and kfit2d for fitting a two-dimensional King model to an image.

-We present a self-consistent Bayesian formalism to sample the primordial density fields compatible with a set of dark matter density tracers after cosmic evolution observed in redshift space.
-We specifically use a redshift space model based on the analytic solution of coherent flows within a Hamiltonian Monte Carlo posterior sampling of the primordial density field.
-Our method can be applied on analytically derivable structure formation models, like the Zel'dovich approximation, but also higher order schemes like augmented Lagrangian perturbation theory or even particle mesh models (not implemented in this version).
-Our algorithm promises to be especially suited for analysis of the dark matter cosmic web implied by the observed spatial distribution of galaxy clusters --- such as obtained from X-ray, SZ or weak lensing surveys --- as well as that of the intergalactic medium sampled by the Lyman alpha forest or perhaps even by deep hydrogen intensity mapping.
-In these cases, virialized motions are negligible, and the tracers cannot be modeled as point-like objects.
-It could be used in all of these contexts as a baryon acoustic oscillation reconstruction algorithm.
+Barcode (BAyesian Reconstruction of COsmic DEnsity fields) samples the primordial density fields compatible with a set of dark matter density tracers after cosmic evolution observed in redshift space.
+It uses a redshift space model based on the analytic solution of coherent flows within a Hamiltonian Monte Carlo posterior sampling of the primordial density field; this method is applicable to analytically derivable structure formation models, such as the Zel'dovich approximation, but also higher order schemes such as augmented Lagrangian perturbation theory or even particle mesh models.
+The algorithm is well-suited for analysis of the dark matter cosmic web implied by the observed spatial distribution of galaxy clusters, such as obtained from X-ray, SZ or weak lensing surveys, as well as that of the intergalactic medium sampled by the Lyman alpha forest.
+In these cases, virialized motions are negligible and the tracers cannot be modeled as point-like objects.
+Barcode can be used in all of these contexts as a baryon acoustic oscillation reconstruction algorithm.